RafalSiwek/zenml-server-operator/README.md

 zenml connect --uri http://localhost:31375/ --username default --password ''
 ```

-### Integrate ZenML Server with Charmed Kubeflow
+## Integrate ZenML Server with Charmed Kubeflow

 To use Charmed Kubeflow as a orchestrator for a ZenML stack some configurations have to be done:

 To install Charmed Kubeflow follow [this guide](https://charmed-kubeflow.io/docs/get-started-with-charmed-kubeflow)

-If running Charmed Kubeflow on a EC2 instance, configure the `istio-ingress-gateway` service tyope to `NodePort`:
+If running Charmed Kubeflow on a EC2 instance, configure the `istio-ingress-gateway` service type to `NodePort`:

 ```bash
 kubectl -n kubeflow patch svc istio-ingressgateway-workload \